zepryspet/GoPAN/README.md

 Non-oficcial script set to deal with Palo Alto networks products.

 ___
-I (a) Compilying the binary. skip this step if you want to download the precompiled binary files.
+I(a).
+Compilying the binary. skip this step if you want to download the precompiled binary files.

 1. Install go for your system.
 >https://golang.org/doc/install